 This healthy green smoothie recipe for weight loss has it all: Greek yogurt for protein, fiber and gut-healthy probiotics, hemp seeds for more protein and fiber and avocados for heart-healthy fats.

-The most important thing to do for breakfast, says Newgent, is to eat a breakfast that meets some of your daily food requirements such as a fruit, protein and a whole grain serving.
+The most important thing to do for breakfast, says Newgent, is to eat a meal that meets some of your daily food requirements — such as fruit with protein and a whole grain.
 "For weight loss, research suggests it may be helpful to be somewhat repetitive.
-It's okay to do the same thing, every day, for one of your meals.
-However, if you eat or drink the same thing every day (i.e. a smoothie for breakfast), do vary the ingredients used in it to vary the nutrients you're feeding your body," she advises.
+It's OK to do the same thing, every day, for one of your meals.
+However, if you eat or drink the same thing every day (like a smoothie for breakfast), vary the ingredients used in it to get more nutrients in.